dokerwin/-Designing-multi-layered-web-applications/README.md

 Lots of logic will be implemented in Domain layer (sometimes called as Core layer)

 # Wrapping up
+Layered architecture, hexagonal architecture, and onion architecture are all design patterns that can be used in a variety of projects, depending on the specific requirements and constraints of the project at hand.
+Here are some examples of projects that could benefit from each architecture:

+### Layered Architecture:

+Small to medium-sized applications that have a simple architecture and do not require a lot of complexity, such as a blogging platform or a basic e-commerce website
+Applications that require a clear separation of concerns between different layers, such as a three-tier web application with a presentation layer, business logic layer, and data access layer.

+### Hexagonal Architecture:

+Large applications that require integration with external systems, such as banking or financial applications Complex applications that require a clear separation of concerns between different layers, such as a healthcare application that interfaces with electronic medical records and medical devices.

+### Onion Architecture:

+Highly modular and maintainable applications that require a high degree of flexibility and scalability, such as enterprise applications that handle supply chain management or customer relationship management
+Applications that require a clear separation of concerns between different layers, such as a mobile app that needs to separate the user interface from the application logic.
+It's important to note that the choice between these architectures depends on the specific needs of the project.
+In some cases, a combination of these architectures may be used to achieve the desired outcomes.

 Each of these architectures has its advantages and disadvantages, and the right choice depends on the specific requirements and features of the project.